 In Zootopia, Bush took the talking animal sub-genre to its logical extreme and did so by using it as a means of saying something meaningful about the current relationship between police and minority groups.
 Similarly, with Moana he took audiences to a new world with a new mythology and a different kind of Disney princess (well, not really a princess).

 Bush hails from the world of television, best known to some as the co-creator of Disney XD’s Penn Zero: Part-Time Hero.
-He’s definitely made an entrance into feature animation if he’s honed his skills that well in TV and applied them to feature animation.
+He’s definitely made an entrance into feature animation if he’s been able to hone his skills well in TV and apply them to feature animation.
 Definitely mark this guy down as one to watch.

 Jonathan Aibel and Glenn Berger (Kung Fu Panda trilogy, The SpongeBob Movie: Sponge Out of Water, Trolls)

-They even surprise in areas where you normally wouldn’t expect to derive any enjoyment from.
-For example, Monsters Vs. Aliens is one of DWA’s lesser films, but it was made watchable by way of some funny moments and cool action sequences.
-Meanwhile, They took what could have easily been a ‘phone-in’ job and made The SpongeBob Movie: Sponge Out of Water into a passably entertaining diversion.
+They even surprise in areas you normally wouldn’t expect to derive any enjoyment from.
+For example, Monsters vs. Aliens is one of DWA’s lesser films, but it was made watchable by way of some funny moments and cool action sequences.
+Meanwhile, Aibel and Berger took what could have easily been a ‘phone-in’ job and made The SpongeBob Movie: Sponge Out of Water into a passably entertaining diversion.

 Also, much like Dean DeBlois, Aibel and Berger did something unique with the Kung Fu Panda trilogy.
-They crafted what may be the most narratively and thematically complete trilogy of animated films in recent memory.
-That alone illustrates how valuable they are as a ‘package deal’.
+They crafted what may be the most complete – thematically and in its narrative – trilogy of animated films in recent memory.
+That alone illustrates how valuable they are as a ‘package deal.’

-Jennifer Lee, like Jared Bush, is relatively newer to animation as a screenwriter.
+Jennifer Lee, like Jared Bush, is relatively new to animation as a screenwriter.
 But she too has made an impression with the two films she has written thus far.

-Wreck-It Ralph was something unique for Disney at the time, stepping outside the usual studio conventions to deliver a unique and lovingly-crafted adventure film and a love letter to video games.
-And while everyone is entitled to their own opinion about Frozen, you can’t deny that Lee had done what few other newcomers did: craft a female-led monster hit off the back of a script full of immediately iconic characters and moments.
+Wreck-It Ralph was something unique for Disney at the time of it’s production, stepping outside the usual studio conventions to deliver a unique and lovingly-crafted adventure film and a love letter to video games.
+And while everyone is entitled to his or her own opinion about Frozen, you can’t deny that Lee did what few other newcomers had done: craft a female-led monster hit off the back of a script full of immediately iconic characters and moments.